Youth & Schools Chaplain

 The Witney Benefice Youth Council

 Hello, we are the Benefice Youth Council (BYC).
 We are a group of young people aged 11 to 18 who meet once a month, (usually the first Sunday of the month, however, this may vary depending on availability), to discuss different topics, ideas, and opinions.
 In doing this we hope to achieve better plans for the youth ministry and the church.
-We currently have Lindsey Macfarlane holding the council, who joins us for each meeting, along with another adult from within the Benefice.
+We currently have Lindsey Macfarlane and Laverne Williams holding the council, who join us for each meeting.

-The BYC started back in July 2020 meaning all of our meetings have taken place on Zoom so far.
-However, this hasn’t stopped us from being just as keen to explore different concepts.
+The BYC started back in July 2020.
 We have always been eager to discuss new ideas and have taken any advice on board.

 What are the roles involved?

-In the Benefice Youth Council there are four main roles allocated, as well as other attendees.
+In the Benefice Youth Council there are four main roles allocated (Chair, Vice Chair x 2, Secretary), as well as other attendees.
 The roles will reassign in line with the PCC in order that other people will get the chance to lead and organise the meetings.
-In total there are 8 counsellors: Nadia, Hannah, Loretta, Sissy, Esther, Ava, Millis, Jennifer (plus, two adults every time we meet).
+In total there are 8 counsellors.

 What are our aims as a Council for the future?

-Our plans for the future are to assist with the appointment of a new youth worker who will work closely with the Young Disciples, the youth group and will go into schools and run assemblies and worship.
-They will be dedicated to youth ministry and lead youth events.
+We assisted with the appointment of our new youth worker, Laverne Williams, who is dedicated to youth ministry, leading youth events and working with schools.
 One of our aims is to also become a more eco-friendly church; for example, walking to church.
 Being aware of how we can take care of ourselves both physically and mentally either by setting a goal or doing a small thing, can add up to a bigger reward for ourselves and the future of the Benefice.

 Why have a Youth Council?